-With so many variables, it’s no surprise that enterprise onboarding projects tend to go wrong.
+With so many variables, it’s no surprise that enterprise customer onboarding projects tend to go wrong.
 As tricky as they can be, there will only be more of them, considering the amount of money riding on enterprise software.
 Global enterprise software spending is expected to reach about $500 billion this year.

 When you combine the newness of onboarding with project management challenges, you have a recipe for some big problems.
 Fortunately, most of them are preventable.
-Through our interactions with onboarding and implementation teams, we narrowed down the top mistakes that onboarding teams make.
+Through our interactions with customer onboarding and implementation teams, we narrowed down the top mistakes that onboarding teams make.

 Here are the top ten areas where onboarding and implementation projects falter and ideas to streamline and fix them.